The Importance of Gaskets in Railcars

 Properly selected and installed gaskets are essential for ensuring the safety of railway workers, the public, the environment, and for preventing dangerous leaks and other hazards associated with poor railcar sealing.

-Benito Rodriguez headshotAbout the author
+Benito Rodriguez headshotAbout the Author

 Benito Rodriguez is currently an Applications Engineer for Teadit North America.
 A degreed engineer, Benito has been with the Teadit Group for 10 years.
 He began his career in the Heat Exchanger Gasket department, then worked in Maintenance before moving to the Field Service Technician role.
 Upon graduating from the University of Houston’s Central Campus Benito landed in the Engineering Department.
-His years of experience in producing sealing products, as well as studying them, give him a unique perspective on best practices for industry applications.

 Download PDF